influxdata/docs-v2/content/influxdb/v2.4/install.md

 {{< expand-wrapper >}}
 {{% expand "<span class='req'>Recommended</span> – Set appropriate directory permissions" %}}

-For added security, it is recommended to set the permissions on the influxdb data-dir to not be world readable to prevent unwanted access to data.
+To prevent unwanted access to data, we recommend setting the permissions on the influxdb `data-dir` to not be world readable.

 Example: